 In a 2014 study, researchers gave males and females with obesity Lactobacillus rhamnosus.
 The results suggested that females lost weight and fat during the trial, and that they maintained the loss after study completion.
 The males in the study, however, did not.

 A different study in people with Salmonella infection suggested that the effects of taking Lactobacillus plantarum varied according to sex.
 Although the study authors saw little evidence that this probiotic can treat Salmonella, they noted how males and females experienced the symptoms and clearance of the infection differently.

 Scientists need to conduct more studies to establish whether or not probiotic therapy should be different depending on a person’s sex.

 The bacteria present in a person’s gut can have an impact on their weight.
-Research from 2009 shows that people with obesity have lower bacterial diversity.

 The links between weight and gut bacteria could indicate that probiotics may be able to support weight loss.